infoatgodreams/GoDreams-Repository/Roll Ups/Child Development/Child Development.md

         * Denver II test
         * Battelle
         * Minnesota
 * According to a paper on assessing quality of care homes[^9], we learn about the
 	    * Family Day Care Rating Scale (FDCRS) and Infant/Toddler Environment Rating Scale (ITERS) by Harms and Clifford (1984),
 	    * the PROFILE by Abbott-Shim and Sibley (1993), the Caregiver Interaction Scale by Arnett (1989),
 	    * the Adult Involvement Scale (AIS) by Howes and Stewart (1987), and the
 	    * Observational Record of the Caregiving Environment (ORCE) developed by the NICHD Early Child Care Research Network (1996) are some of the tools in use.
 		    * All these tools follow a top-down approach and have a pre-defined rubric that allows to score the child care homes.
+- According to a paper that studied the needs of children in institutional care, these are the folowing assessment tools used:
+	- To measure sociodemographic characteristics of the children, details from the Health and Human Services Agency's data information system was obtained.
+It consisted of age, gender, primary language, race/ethnicity, reason for removal, and initial placement type.
+Seven categories were used to describe reason for removal:
+		  - sexual abuse,
+		  - physical abuse,
+		  - emotional abuse,
+		  - child neglect,
+		  - caregiver absence,
+		  - change of placement,
+		  - other, including exploitation (e.g., using a child to beg for money) and out-of-town inquiries (e.g., a child from Mexico living in the San Diego area needing child welfare services).
+	- Medical Charts at Polinsky:The physical health and mental health status data were abstracted from these charts.
+		- **Physical health** : The body systems section of the medical record grouped potential health problems under the following proscribed categories: dermatologic, respiratory, digestive, ear, eye, endocrine, musculoskeletal, neurological, mental health, cardiac, hematologic, reproductive, urinary, toxic syndromes, in utero exposure, toxic screen results, nonaccidental trauma, birth history, metabolic/ nourishment, systemic infections
+	  - **Mental health** : Seven types of mental health disturbances were specified on the standardized intake form in the chart: attention-deficit hyperactivity disorder (ADHD), autism/ pervasive developmental disorder, depression, oppositional defiant disorder, adjustment disorder, disruptive disorder, and others
+-  Denver Developmental Screening Test II (Denver II):
+The Denver-II was used to screen all children entering Polinsky for developmental delay.
+This tool can be used to screen children from birth to 6 years of age and includes 125 items in four sections: Personal-Social, Language, Fine Motor-Adaptive, and Gross Motor.
+It was used by the DSEP program for three reasons.
+- Bayley Scales of Infant Development II (Bayley-II):
+The Bayley-II36 was used to evaluate children ages 0 to 42 months on three scales of development: mental, motor, and behavior.
+- Stanford-Binet IV (SB-IV):The SB-IV was developed to evaluate cognitive development for ages 2 years through adulthood and measures four areas: verbal reasoning, abstract/visual reasoning, quantitative reasoning, and short-term memory.

 # References